Digital Transformation Requires Diverse Capital Funding

 Pitney Bowes steps up with Wheeler Financial

-For decades, Pitney Bowes has been providing commercial lending opportunities and solutions to its customers through its Financial Services division and FDIC-insured Pitney Bowes Bank.
-Recognizing how the decreasing number of local banks is having an adverse effect on SMBs beyond its customer base, Pitney Bowes has extended its services into non-captive commercial lending through Wheeler Financial, a new subsidiary launched in March 2019.
+For decades, Pitney Bowes has been providing equipment financing opportunities and solutions to its customers through its Financial Services division and FDIC-insured The Pitney Bowes Bank.
+Recognizing how the decreasing number of local banks is having an adverse effect on SMBs beyond its customer base, Pitney Bowes has extended its services into non-captive commercial equipment financing through Wheeler Financial, a new subsidiary launched in March 2019.

 “We built this business because there was a significant void in the market,” explained Christopher Johnson, President of Pitney Bowes Financial Services.
 “Small-business lending has declined every single year for the last 10 years in the United States.
 These businesses don't have access to the critical capital they need to invest in their businesses for growth.”

 Although Wheeler Financial is a new entity, it’s built upon deep and extensive experience.
 Pitney Bowes Financial Services currently works with more than 750,000 customers in the U.S. “You no longer have to be a client of Pitney Bowes to take advantage of the great skillset that we have developed to serve the small-business market,” Johnson said.

 SMBs need more than money; they also need people with the knowledge and experience to help them make financially sound decisions.
 “There’s no one recipe for success in small business,” Johnson pointed out.
 “What we're talking about is customizing the financing structure that is best for a business based on its individual circumstances.”
 While changes in the way technology vendors are doing business may be new, “accounting hasn’t changed,” he added.
 “That’s why how the deal is structured really matters.”